isomerpages/moe-junyuanpri/_cce/Sexuality Education Programme (SEd).md

 		<tr>
 			<td style="border:1px solid black; text-align:left;vertical-align:left">Growing Years</td>
 			<td style="border:1px solid black; text-align:left;vertical-align:left">Are We More than Friends?<br><br>Lesson 2<br>(60 min)</td>
-			<td style="border:1px solid black; text-align:left;vertical-align:left">This lesson focuses on helping students know what pornography is and how it can affect themselves and others.
-Students will learn about the dangers of being exposed to sexually explicit materials and reject the viewing and/or reading of pornographic materials.
-They will learn to evaluate their own responses when they encounter pornography by applying the strategy 'Stop-Think-Do'.<br><br>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</td>
+			<td style="border:1px solid black; text-align:left;vertical-align:left">In this lesson, students will learn healthy ways to manage the emotions arising from infatuation and recognise the importance of respecting the boundaries of any relationship.
+They will also recognise the negative impact of teasing their peers who may be experiencing the feelings of infatuation and learn to behave maturely towards each other..</td>
 			<td style="border:1px solid black; text-align:left;vertical-align:left">  Term 1 Week 5 </td>
 		</tr>
 </tbody></table>